pepfar-datim/datim-approvals/README.md

 3. A few mechanisms
 4. Collected data via data entry app

-There are the following scripts inside `cypress/scripts` directory which should set the target environment to a state where all tests will pass:
+There are the following scripts inside `testData` directory which should set the target environment to a state where all tests will pass:

 1. `users/persistUsers.py`
 2. `datastore/fixDataStore.py`